Longtime 'Reading Rainbow' host LeVar Burton urges kids to read banned books: 'That's where the good stuff is'

 “What?
 Disrespectful to parents?
 You got to be kidding me!”
 Burton says.

-Defeated, Burton tells his viewers they can go out and find the books on their own.
+Defeated, Burton tells his viewers that they can go out and find the books on their own.

 “Read the books they don’t want you to.
 That’s where the good stuff is,” he says as police sirens wail.

 Lawmakers in a number of red states have clamped down on reading materials in public schools in recent months.
-In November, Texas Gov. Greg Abbott, R, ordered state agencies to review books in schools to make sure they do not include “inappropriate content,” claiming that “Texas students have been exposed to pornographic books and content.”
-The governor subsequently referenced the ban of certain books that touch on LGBTQ subject matter.
-Weeks earlier, state Rep. Matt Krause (R) had presented a list of about 850 books that “might make students feel discomfort, guilt, anguish, or any other form of psychological distress because of their race or sex.”
+In November, Texas Gov. Greg Abbott, R, ordered state agencies to review books in schools to make sure that they do not include “inappropriate content,” claiming that “Texas students have been exposed to pornographic books and content.”
+The governor subsequently referenced the ban of certain books that touch on LGBTQ+ subject matter.
+Weeks earlier, Republican state Rep. Matt Krause had presented a list of about 850 books that “might make students feel discomfort, guilt, anguish or any other form of psychological distress because of their race or sex.”

-Last month, a Tennessee school district unanimously voted to ban “Maus,” the Pulitzer-winning graphic novel about the Holocaust, from the eighth-grade curriculum.
+Last month, a Tennessee school district unanimously voted to ban “Maus,” the Pulitzer Prize-winning graphic novel about the Holocaust, from the eighth-grade curriculum.
 Board members said the text included inappropriate language, illustrations and subject matter.
-Last year, parents in the state advocated for the removal of books touching on the country’s history of racism, including one about Ruby Bridges, the first Black child to attend an all-White school in Louisiana.
+Last year, parents in the state advocated for the removal of books touching on the country’s history of racism, including one about Ruby Bridges, the first Black child to attend an all-white school in Louisiana.

 In his monologue, Noah pointed to conservative lawmakers’ efforts.